3t13nn3/-S3-Huffman-Trie/README.md

 Lauch the binary as ```./ProjetAS1```.

+### Exemple of Execution

+You can find an example of execution at the end of the page 12 in my [Project Report](https://github.com/3t13nn3/-S3-Huffman-Trie/blob/master/Rapport/RAPPORT.pdf).

 ## Authors

 * **Etienne PENAULT** - *Algorithme & Structure de donnée I* - Paris VIII